The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Led by an expert guide, your private group will board a safari truck and roll into the African savanna habitats to get closer to African animals.

-You finish the safari by making a stop at one of Safari Park’s breathtaking viewpoints.
+You finish the safari by stopping at one of Safari Park’s breathtaking viewpoints.

-Even as you take in the sounds, smells, and views, you enjoy a glass of wine or non-alcoholic beverage and a curated snack box.
+You enjoy a glass of wine or non-alcoholic beverage and a curated snack box even as you take in the sounds, smells, and views.

 Age Restriction: 3 years and up